-- from receiving gifts of \$100 or more where: - o the recipient knows the donor is a foreign donor; and - the recipient knows that the foreign donor intends the gift to be used to incur electoral expenditure, or for the dominant purpose of creating or communicating electoral matter and - from receiving gifts of \$1,000 to the disclosure threshold without obtaining a written affirmation that the donor is not a foreign donor; and - from receiving gifts equal to or above the disclosure threshold without obtaining written affirmation and appropriate information to establish that the donor is not a foreign donor.
+- from receiving gifts of \$100 or more where: - o the recipient knows the donor is a foreign donor; and - the recipient knows that the foreign donor intends the gift to be used to incur electoral expenditure or is for the dominant purpose of creating or communicating electoral matter; and - from receiving gifts of \$1,000 to the disclosure threshold without obtaining a written affirmation that the donor is not a foreign donor; and - from receiving gifts equal to or above the disclosure threshold without obtaining written affirmation and appropriate information to establish that the donor is not a foreign donor.

 A foreign donor is a person or entity who does not have a connection with Australia, such as a person who is not an Australian citizen or an entity that does not have significant business presence in Australia.
-The Factsheet on Foreign Donations available on the AEC website contains further information.